deriito/siod-v3.6/README.txt

 Quick Start:

-1. Make the environment for building the Siod (with Docker) 1.1 Download docker image with the command "docker pull deriito/jikesrvm-3.1.4-buildenv:0.2" 1.2 Use the image to start a docker container
+1. Make the environment for building Siod (with Docker) 1.1 Download docker image with the command "docker pull deriito/jikesrvm-3.1.4-buildenv:0.2" 1.2 Use the image to start a docker container